xitu/gold-miner/article/2021/introduction-to-creating-interpreter-using-python.md

 ![basic representation of interpreter](https://cdn-images-1.medium.com/max/2000/1*fnh2Q_e0lHe8zgqpPPEyRQ.png)

----

 ## Token

-`**Token**` is the smallest units of characters that gives meaningful information to interpreter.
+**`Token`** is the smallest units of characters that gives meaningful information to interpreter.
 Token contains the pair containing token name and attribute value.

 Let’s start by creating list of token names.
 It is a compulsory step.